yousefalatari/ma1sd/docs/features/directory.md

 ## Next steps
 ### Homeserver results
 You can configure if the Homeserver should be queried at all when doing a directory search.
-To disable Homeserver results, set the following in mxisd configuration file:
+To disable Homeserver results, set the following in ma1sd configuration file:
 ```yaml
 directory:
   exclude: